Management (Main Location: Heilbronn)

 Master of Science (M.Sc.)

-From winter semester 2018/19, our management program for engineers and natural scientists is also avaliable at the new TUM Campus Heilbronn.TUM School of Management
+Starting with the winter semester 2018/19, our management program for engineers and natural scientists is also available at the new TUM Campus Heilbronn.TUM School of Management

 Information on Degree Program